 The minister left the door open to larger numbers of U.S. forces deploying to Iceland in the future.
 “What we ask ourselves is not only does this make Iceland safer and the Icelandic public safer, but also what is our responsibility as the island between Europe and North America?” she said.

 The arrangement largely held until 2006, when the administration of President George W. Bush, citing threats elsewhere in the world, decided to withdraw all U.S. forces from Iceland.
-At the time, there were about 1,200 U.S. troops, four fighter jets, and a handful of helicopters based there, The Washington Post reported at the time.
-The move was decried by Iceland’s ambassador to the United States, Helgi Agustsson, who said Iceland was “deeply disappointed.”
+At the time, there were about 1,200 U.S. troops, four fighter jets and a handful of helicopters based there, The Washington Post reported then.
+The move was decried by Iceland’s ambassador to the United States, Helgi Agustsson, who said the island nation was “deeply disappointed.”

 In 2016, the Obama administration signed a new deal with Iceland that allowed “increased rotational deployments as necessary, including but not limited to Anti-Submarine Warfare.”
 Iceland also agreed to allow the U.S. government to make upgrades to the air base, on the southwest corner of the island.
 The U.S. Air Force announced several airfield construction projects collectively worth $38 million in 2020, including an expansion of parking aprons and improvements to a cargo pad for handling explosives.